anutays/TeasingGame/README.md

 TeasingGame's actions are completely dependent on the script.
 Therefore, it may harm your computer in some way.

+!!!
+If you have problems with displaying the window, see Known issues !!!

 ---The program is still under development.---

 # How to use